diogro/expressionVariance-manuscript/main.md

 The genes exhibiting the lowest variance (lowest 5%) are also enriched for those that have been previously shown to have a high probability of being loss-of-function intolerant (pLI) [@lek2016analysis] (1.2-fold enrichment, $p < 10^{-3}$).
 Genes with a high pLI have been shown to be important in housekeeping functions, and have higher mean expression values across a broad set of tissues and cell types [@lek2016analysis].
 Our result that genes with low variance are enriched for both housekeeping genes and genes with high pLI is consistent with this previous report; and we further see that the mean expression of genes positively correlates with pLI (Partial Spearman correlation $\rho_s$ = 0.32, $p < 10^{-3}$), showing the opposite relationship between variance and mean expression when considering pLI.

-We also explore the distribution of expression variance among the genes associated with GO terms.
+We also explored the distribution of expression variance among the genes associated with GO terms.
-For this, we gather all biological process GO terms in level 3 (i.e. terms that are at a distance of 3 for the top of the GO hierarchy).
+For this, we gathered all biological process GO terms in level 3 (i.e. terms that are at a distance of 3 for the top of the GO hierarchy).
-Using only the set of genes that are associated with at least one of these level-3 terms, we separate the genes into expression variance deciles, with the first decile having the lowest variance.
+Using only the set of genes that are associated with at least one of these level-3 terms, we separated the genes into expression variance deciles, with the first decile having the lowest variance.
-We then count how many genes in each decile has been associated with each term.
+We then counted how many genes in each decile has been associated with each term.
 If variance rank is not linked to the GO annotations, terms should have an equal proportion of genes in each decile.
-We measure how far from this uniform allocation each term is by measuring the Shannon entropy of the proportion of genes in each decile.
+We measured how far from this uniform allocation each term is by measuring the Shannon entropy of the proportion of genes in each decile.
 Higher entropy is associated with more uniform distribution of genes across deciles.
 GO terms with low entropy indicate some decile is over-represented in the genes associated with that term.
-We also measure skewness for each term, which should be zero if no decile is over-represented, negative if high-variance terms are over-represented, and positive if low-variance deciles are over-represented.
+We also measured skewness for each term, which should be zero if no decile is over-represented, negative if high-variance terms are over-represented, and positive if low-variance deciles are over-represented.
 Skewness by entropy for each GO term can be seen in fig. \ref{fig:skew_entropy}.
 Positive-skew low-entropy terms, those enriched with low-variance genes, are associated with house keeping functions, like RNA localization, translation initiation, methylation and chromosome segregation (fig. \ref{fig:go_skewness} A).
 Likewise, terms with negative skew and low entropy, enriched for high-variance genes, are related to immune response, tissue morphogenesis, chemotaxis---all dynamic biological functions related to interacting with the environment (fig. \ref{fig:go_skewness} B).

 Both GO analyses suggests a strong influence of biological function in determining gene expression variance.
 Genes associated with baseline fundamental functions, expected to be under strong stabilizing selection, are also low-variance; high-variance genes are associated with responding to external stimuli (i.e., tissue reorganization and immune response).

 \begin{figure}
     \centering